Articles on: Prohibited Practices

 Margin Abuse

-Don’t use more than 65% of your margin on your open positions.
-We do not support over-leveraged trading, as it undetermines sustainable risk management.
+Do not use more than 65% of your margin on open positions.
+Over-leveraged trading is not allowed, as it goes against sustainable risk management.
+This rule cannot be bypassed by splitting positions across multiple trades on the same pair.

 Example: If you have $10k account with 1:50 leverage, your buying power will be $10,000 x 50 = $500,000.
 With the 65% margin rule, you can only use 0.65 x $500,000 = $325,000 of this buying power.
 Assuming the current market price of EURUSD is $1.14, and contract size is 100,000 units per lot.
 Then the cost of opening a position is $1.14 x 100,000 = $114,000 per lot.
 This means that you can only open $325,000 / $114,000 = 2.85 lots without violating the margin rule.
 Please note that the amount of lots you can open changes with your balance and the current market price.